 For an issue that you can fix yourself, both Windscribe and IPVanish offer plenty of options, including an FAQ, a knowledge base, and guides.
 For more complicated matters, both services could use some additional work.

 IPVanish allegedly provides email support, but customers have noted that most replies they get when using this channel are automated messages with no additional noteworthy information.
 Meanwhile, Windscribe will ask you to go through a multitude of potentially frustrating steps before you can actually get in touch with a real support agent.
 Their “talk to Gary” option leads to a pseudo-live chat window where the bot Gary will do his best to help you and, in case of a sticky problem, eventually fail.
 The result – more frustration.

 Customer support aside, however, it might come as a surprise that Windscribe is actually the more affordable service of the two.
-For a one year plan, you can get Windscribe for $4.08 a month, while IPVanish will cost you $8.99 a month for the same duration of time.
+You can build your own Windscribe plan from $1.00/month but it will likely cost more in the end.
+IPVanish prices start at $3.25/month.
 Is the extra money worth it?
 We certainly think not.

-IPVanish vs Windscribe is basically a series of consistent victories on behalf of the latter in the detriment of the former.
+IPVanish vs Windscribe is basically a series of consistent victories on behalf of the latter to the detriment of the former.
 We could not be more certain of our verdict, really.

-Windscribe is more honest in their policies, overall more secure, much faster, and more affordable, so the comparison itself is a piece of cake.
-Sure, IPVanish could make several improvements in the future and try to pull ahead of the competition, but for now, at least, its tarnished reputation and faulty service lock it out of most top 10 VPN lists.
+Windscribe is more honest in its policies, overall more secure, much faster, and more affordable, so the comparison itself is a piece of cake.
+Sure, IPVanish could make several improvements in the future and try to pull ahead of the competition.